FlowFuse/website/src/blog/2024/08/comparing-dashboard-2-with-uibuilder.md

 ### Node-RED Dashboard 2.0

 Node-RED Dashboard 2.0 uses WebSockets for communication with Node-RED, enabling real-time and faster interactions.
-Most widgets uses the standard `msg.payload` for communication that makes it super easy to send the data from Node-RED client and vice-versa.
+Most widgets uses the standard `msg.payload` for communication that makes it super easy to send the data from Node-RED to client and vice-versa.

 ### Ui-builder

 The ui-builder also employs WebSockets for communication, providing real-time and fast interactions.
-However, it utilizes different types of msg properties, which can be complex for users and might increase the number of nodes unnecessarily for changing the property names.
+However, it utilizes different msg properties, which can be complex for users and might increase the number of nodes unnecessarily for changing the property names.

 ## How many Web Layout Does It Support?